ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 8. You can check the progress of the build and deploy with `oc status` command.
 Once the deployment is successful, refresh the route HOST address to see the updated web app.

    Sometimes, the deployment may take up to 15 minutes to import the latest image stream.
 You can either wait or manually import using `oc import-image $MYPROJECT` command.
-Refer this [link](https://docs.openshift.com/container-platform/4.7/registry/registry-options.html#registry-third-party-registries_registry-options) for more info.
+Refer to this [link](https://docs.openshift.com/container-platform/4.7/registry/registry-options.html#registry-third-party-registries_registry-options) for more info.
    {: tip}